 Investigation will be conducted by a team of faculty.
-On the bases of investigation report student's registration for the subject course will be cancelled.
+On the basis of investigation report academic action deemed fit will be taken.

 5.8 Plagiarism

 Presenting other's work/material as one's own is plagiarism.
 Plagiarism includes reproducing others' ideas, opinions, theories, graphics, language, quotes (written or oral), facts, statistics and illustrative material, etc. without acknowledgement.